MathewTomberlin/SwarmUI_MCP_Agent/README.md

 # SwarmUI_MCP_Agent
-A simple prototype SwarmUI MCP server with accompanying local LangChain Ollama agent
+A simple prototype SwarmUI MCP server with accompanying local LangChain Ollama agent.
+The prototype only exposes the SwarmUI /GenerateText2Image endpoint.
+It uses Node.js, Typescript, Langchain, @ModelContextProtocol, Axios, Express, and Pydantic (though Pydantic is mostly unused in this implementation).

 # SwarmUI MCP Server
 The SwarmUI MCP Server prototype is declared in server.ts